muhammadkhan123786/landing-page-react-project/README.md

 - [x] Responsive Header for mobile and desktop completed
 - [x] Hero section (completed)
 - [x] Responsive partners logos component with horizonatl animation mobile and desktop (completed)
+- [x] added About section and replaced NavLink with anchor links.